iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Linear Mapping in Hilbert Space.md

 **Remarks**

 For finite real/complex matrices, the transpose would be the adjoint operator.
-However, please take note that, we only proved the Rietz representation theorem, and the inducing the bilinear form with a linear mapping over the ral fields, but, it would still work in the complex fields.
+However, please take note that, we only proved the Rietz representation theorem, and the inducing the bilinear form with a linear mapping over the real fields, but, it would still work in the complex fields.

 #### **Corollary-1 | Adjoint has the Same Norm**
 > Let $T, T^*$ be the operator and its adjoint, then, $\Vert T^*\Vert = \Vert T\Vert$.